 Crime in Bangladesh is present in various forms like Drug trafficking, money laundering, political violence, Extortion, Contract killing, Fraud, Human trafficking, Robbery, Corruption, Black marketing, Terrorism and Abduction among others (Wikipedia, 2019).
 Though the crime rate in all over the world is increasing but in case of Bangladesh it is little bit more.
 As per the statistics of NUMBEO at present the position of Bangladesh is 12th in Crime Index for country 2019 midyear with securing crime index points as 64.98 and safety index points as 35.02 (Crime Index, 2019).

 In spite of legal, social, psychological and penal measures have taken for combating crime; the problem still persists in alarming rate.
 With the passes of time, new ways of crimes are coming up and the traditional ways of crimes are vanishing fast.
 The advancement in knowledge of human behavior and growth of commerce and industries has brought in their wake new complexities in life.
 These sorts of complexities accounted for the rising incidence of criminality.
 It is therefore apparent that crime.
 There is no reason to be upset with the present increase in crime rate.
-Nor should it create a misleading impress-sion that the penal programmers have totally failed or proved ineffective.
+Nor should it create a misleading impression that the penal programmers have totally failed or proved ineffective.
 It must be stated that criminality in Bangladesh is going up but still less than in many other countries of the world and it is high time to control over such criminal activities.
 To do this there are no options but to retain the virtues of the mutual respect, tolerance and coexistence through its several social institutions like- parental control, familial relation, religion, etc (Shaakir, 2016).

 b.
 Empirical Review:

 This section highlights key readings relevant to the study.
 In Bangladesh Transgender community has been a part of our social system for a long time.
 Still their livelihoods are prorated into two major livelihoods.
 First one is the traditional system like- collect money from the people, shops and markets.
 And the other one is very few marginal jobs in the economic system.
 There are a very few transgender people are established.
 The reasons behind this situation are not unknown.
-There is a social constru-cted idea that these transgender people are only capable of doing such activities like- singing, dancing and collecting money.
+There is a social constructed idea that these transgender people are only capable of doing such activities like- singing, dancing and collecting money.
 Even when they are capable of doing something else better than only collecting money or the other two, most of the time they are ignored from to take the opportunity.
 As a result they are being frustrated and trying their best do something else they have the easy access like- prostitution, drug addiction, drug trafficking, fraud, black marketing, extortion and various other various criminal activities (Orthy, 2018).
 The findings are consistent with other studies among MSM in India that have shown a high prevalence of depression or frustration (Logie et al., 2012), sexual harassment and violence (Newman et al., 2008), and alcohol use (Yadav et al., 2014).

 Internationally, methamphetamine use is prevalent among males who have sex interest with males (MSM) and transgender women (hijra), with studies showing its association with risky sexual behaviors leading to HIV transmission that raises the crime rate as they give up their hope for the future (Khan et al., 2018).
 Transgender (or Trans) men have a male gender identity that does not conform to the female sex declared at birth.
 There is a dearth of information on the experience of such men in Bangladesh.
-Many of the Trans men Human Rights Watch initially reached out to choose not to be interviewed because of security concerns and those were interviewed requ-ested anonymity.
-The researchers have used pseudo-nyms and withheld information about the ages and the exact locations of the interviews (HRW, 2018).
+Many of the Trans men Human Rights Watch initially reached out to choose not to be interviewed because of security concerns and those were interviewed requested anonymity.
+The researchers have used pseudonyms and withheld information about the ages and the exact locations of the interviews (HRW, 2018).

 A study from the Naz Foundation International (NFI) reports on the high levels of sexual violence, marginalization and stigma experienced by males who have sex interest with males (MSM) in India and Bangladesh.
 The report finds that the primary cause of this violence is cultural gender norms rather than sexual identity, since those MSM who identify as Kothi (feminine men) are most at risk.
 Stigmatization reduces the educational and other opportunities available to feminine MSM and the resulting poverty leaves some MSM dependent on sex work and vulnerable to abuse and HIV infection.
 The study also reports that this group experiences high levels of discrimination in accessing services, and high levels of harassment, including sexual violence and abasement from the police (Khan et al., 2005).

 Interestingly, homosexuality was usually associated in colonial discourse with the “martial races”, not with “effeminate” Bengalis.
-Yet the colonizers perceived the figure of the hijras as effeminate, sexually “deviant” and “impotent” as a figure of failed mas-culinity (Hinchy, 2014).
+Yet the colonizers perceived the figure of the hijras as effeminate, sexually “deviant” and “impotent” as a figure of failed masculinity (Hinchy, 2014).

 In order to better understand the critical implications of drag in issues of political and social resistance, one need to review gender and gendering as intellectual sites where the power dynamic of male/female, straight/gay, superior/inferior, original/duplicate is at work.
 In other words, all contemporary gender relationships are hegemonically structured around the possession of power.
 A part from the play and performance that one links to drag, we must also relocate drag in a broader context of the power problematic.
 I believe that at a non-complex level, drag relies heavily on the ability to shock and scandalize.